-Pro Tip: We always recommend getting your final quantities (that include overage) from your contractor or tile installer—they're the experts!
+Pro Tip: We always recommend getting your final quantities, including overage, from your contractor or tile installer—they're the experts!
+For your own reference use these handy calculation worksheets:

 Calculating Square Footage

-For today's math lesson, we'll be calculating quantities for this sample kitchen backsplash using our 3x9 ceramic tiles in the color Pumice.
+For today's math lesson, we'll be calculating quantities for this sample kitchen backsplash made by our rendering artists using our 2x6 ceramic tiles in Tusk and Clover.

 1. Divide the Space

 We recommend dividing your space into smaller sections to keep things simple.
-In this kitchen, it makes the most sense to divide the entire backsplash into three sections—Left of Range (A), Range (B), and Right of Range (C):
+In this kitchen, it makes the most sense to divide the entire backsplash into three sections—Left of Window (A), Under Window (B), and Right of Window (C):

 2. Measure

 Next, you'll want to get dimensions for each section—the height and also the width so you can calculate the area of your space.
-This is a pretty standard kitchen, so the distance between the countertops and the upper cabinets is 18" high.
-The range is also standard at 36" wide.
-We used a tape measure to get the remaining dimensions of our space:
+Use a tape measure to get the exact dimensions of your space's sections.

 Notice how all of our measurements are done in the same unit—inches.
 Depending on your preference, you can measure in centimeters, meters, inches, or feet—just make sure you're consistent in your units throughout your math calculations.